tomcorten/First-Assignment/README.md

 ```

 ### Deployment
-Once the packagess have been installed, the project will be ready for deployment.
+Once the packages have been installed, the project will be ready for deployment.

 #### Local